 When you start to notice that the pineapple salsa has taken on a bit of a tangy odor, it’s ready to taste.
 Sample a little spoonful; if it tastes suitably tangy to you, eat up.
 If you’d prefer it to have a bit more tang, let it ferment for another day or two.

 Either way — fresh or fermented — this salsa recipe is a nice addition to a summer barbecue.
-Serve it with chips or as a side dish with chicken or fish.
+How to serve it:

 ★ Did you make this pineapple salsa?
 Don’t forget to give it a star rating below! ★